Kuo Yuan Ye: History

 In order to preserve the rich historical asset of Taiwanese pastry, Kuo Yuan Ye established the first museum of cake and pastry in 2001.
-Kuo Yuan Ye Museum of Cake and Pastry besides displays the art and development of pastry and cake of Taiwan, the custom of wedding and pastry, festival ceremony and each stage of one’s life, Kuo Yuan Ye Museum of Cake and Pastry also lets guests to experience making Taiwanese cakes and pastries.
+Kuo Yuan Ye Museum of Cake and Pastry displays the art and development of Taiwanese pastry and cake, as well as the history and customs of pastry in weddings, festival ceremony and other life events.
+The museum also allows guests to experience making Taiwanese cakes and pastries.
 The museum has two branches in Taiwan, one in Shilin District, Taipei and another in Yangmei District, Taoyuan City.

 Transportation

 The store is accessible within walking distance north from Shilin Station of the Taipei Metro.